HemaxiN/3DVascNet/README.md

 Firstly, download the weights of the [pre-trained model](https://huggingface.co/Hemaxi/3DCycleGAN/tree/main).

 This implementation supports the segmentation of images with any dimensions along x and y, and z.
-The images should be .tif files.
+The images should be .tif files, the images' names should have a prefix denoting its group (for instance 'GroupName_Image1.tif).
 If the pre-trained model does not work well on your images you can train the cycleGAN model using the images of your dataset, and [masks of our dataset](https://huggingface.co/datasets/Hemaxi/3DVesselSegmentation/tree/main).

 ### Training on Your Own Dataset